-I had considered a short review of each part of this series in this concluding article as I have done in the others but I would rather like to seamlessly ride back into the story where the knight and shining armor sets off into the dawning of a new day to make claim for his bride with the promise of his return.
+This lesson rides back into the story where the knight and shining armor sets off into the dawning of a new day to claim his bride with the promise of his return.

-This part of our story looks forward to the day The Lord Jesus, our Kinsman-Redeemer who has made claim to us...
+This part of the Ruth narrative looks forward to the day that The Lord Jesus, our Kinsman-Redeemer, will make His claim on us.

-He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will ~ Ephesians 1:4-5
+He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will.

-...and also makes promise to return and make us His bride and live in an eternal abode with Him.
+He also makes the promise to return and make us His bride and live in an eternal abode with Him.

-if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also ~ John 14:3
+. . . if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also.

 The Economy of Spiritual Things

-Chapter 4 begins without hesitation with Boaz taking the necessary steps in making a transaction that will make a public claim for Ruth and make her his own.
+Chapter four begins without hesitation, with Boaz taking the necessary steps in making a transaction that will make a public claim for Ruth and make her his own.

-What we sometimes forget is that there is an economy in spiritual matters.
-Our forgiveness and redemption wasn't just overlooked or without cost.
-A transaction had to take place, a payment had to be made, a sacrifice was required to pay that debt.
-And this redemption was not a cheap thing.
-The Psalmist reports that none were qualified to do so.
+There is an economy in spiritual matters.
+Our forgiveness and redemption were not just overlooked or without cost.
+A transaction had to take place, and payment had to be made.
+A sacrifice was required to pay that debt.

 Those who trust in their wealth